onep1xel/TheAccessAgency/content/resources/access-is-not-niche.md

 ---
 title: Not niche, not nice to have
 image: images/post-bgs/post-not-niche-2.jpg
+alt: a collage illustration of a pie chart, within each section is a face
 summary: Accessible Tourism, is it just another ‘sunk cost’ for a struggling travel sector?
 Far from it.
 It's imperative for the future of the industry.
 We bust 3 myths.
 date: 2022-05-12
 categories: